 To receive a benefit under a Benefit Option, you must file a claim.
 This section provides information on filing Participant claims for benefits and what to do if a claim is denied.
-For addresses and phone numbers please refer to Section 7.
-In most cases, addresses are also listed on the claim form.
+For addresses and phone numbers please refer to Section 8.
+In most cases addresses are also listed on the claim form.

-A "claim" is a request for benefits that is filed by a Plan Participant or beneficiary or an authorized representative in accordance with the applicable claims procedures.
+A "claim" is a request for benefits that is filed by a Plan Participant or beneficiary or his or her an authorized representative of a Participant or beneficiary in accordance with the applicable claims procedures.
 A request to determine eligibility under the Plan is not a "claim" under the rules set forth here under the heading Claims for Benefits, nor is a request for prior approval of a benefit or service where prior approval is not required under the Benefit Option.
 Similarly, a casual inquiry about benefits or the circumstances under which benefits might be paid under the Plan is not a "claim" under these rules, unless it is determined by the claims administrator that your inquiry is an attempt to file a claim.